nichiesystems/uswdocs/src/faq/android/de/privacy/how-using-tor-and-vpn-enhances-privacy.md

 # How using TOR and VPN enhances privacy?

-Features such as TOR, VPN(coming soon) in Unstoppable primarily help with breaking a link between a user's internet activity and a physical identity on a level of the internet provider.
+Features such as TOR, VPN(coming soon) in Scurdex primarily help with breaking a link between a user's internet activity and a physical identity on a level of the internet provider.

 Without such masking features users' activity like sites visited are clearly visible to the internet service provider.